reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Political Philosophy.md

 ### Justified uses of coercion

+Equality -> Liberty (when access to comparably opportunity doesn't conflict) + Democracy (when access to comparably opportunity conflicts) -> government that (1) protects/develops capacities necessary to participant in a democratic political system, (2) does not infringe upon those basic liberties (i.e. abortion) which do involve relevant conflicts with the opportunity of others, and (3) leaves the rest up to decentralized democratic support.

 Central principle:
 - What kind of world do fully informed, fully rational individuals prefer to live in?
 - Individual permissions